 Turkey Meatballs with Mashed Sweet Potato & Green Beans

-• Freezes well because the meatballs retain moisture and the mashed sweet potatoes hold their texture without breaking down
+• Freezes well because the turkey meatballs retain moisture and the mashed sweet potatoes hold their texture without breaking down

 • Undercook or blanch the green beans slightly to prevent them from becoming soft when reheated